Palace of Holyrood House

 The Royal Mile

 Just down the street, St Giles Cathedral rises ahead.
 Dating back to 1120 it was constructed during the reign of King David I and is well worth a visit for its stunning architecture and colourful stained glass windows.
 Outside, see if you can spot the Heart of Midlothian, a heart-shaped mosaic marking the position of the 15th century Old Tolbooth.
-In addition to being a Tolbooth, it also served as a tax office and prison.
-Such was the disdain of the residents at the time to this building of authority that they would spit on it, starting the tradition which can be seen to this day of people spitting on the heart.
-Today, spitting on it is meant to bring good luck!

 The Scottish Parliament sits near the foot of the Royal Mile.
 Its contemporary architecture is in stark contrast to the ancient and historical buildings close by.
 Open on certain days for free guided tours and talks, it also has an excellent exhibition, café and gift shop.
 Directly opposite the Parliament is the impressive Palace of Holyroodhouse.
 The King’s official residence in Edinburgh, it is open to visitors at various times throughout the year.
 Guided tours through the grounds and Royal Apartments are a superb way to learn about royal history over the centuries.